bart3251/SoftwareLibrary/bisection.md

 **Usage/Example:**

 The routine requires 4 inputs, not including the function, as detailed above.
+The routine takes the average of the values _a_ and _b_, checks if that value is a 0 when given as input to the function _f_.
+If the value that the function returns is greater than the error tolerance, the function will make _c_ the value of _a_ if the value returned by the function is negative, or the value _b_ if it is positive and repeats this process until the error is satisfied or the number of maximum iterations is exceeded.
 Since the code is written in terms of a C++ subroutine, it must be executed within a main funtion which must also include a subroutine for _f_ the function to find the root.
-A few of these lines of code are included below:
+A few of these lines of code in main are included below:

       //Assuming f(x) = x - 2;
       cout<<bisect(0, 10, 0.0001, 10000)<<endl;